teckyonAI/AI_PDF_Analyzer/README.md

-# Rephrasing Tool: AI-Powered Text Paraphraser

-Effortlessly rephrase and paraphrase text with this AI-driven tool.
-Designed for writers, students, and professionals, it ensures your text is clear, concise, and tailored to your desired tone or style.
-Whether you're creating content, improving clarity, or avoiding plagiarism, this tool has you covered.
+# PDF Analyzer: Extract and Analyze Insights Using OpenAI

+Simplify document analysis with this powerful PDF Analyzer.
+By leveraging OpenAI's advanced language models, this tool enables researchers, students, and professionals to extract, summarize, and analyze insights from lengthy PDF documents.
+Transform complex data into actionable insights effortlessly.

 ---

 ## Features

-- **AI-Powered Paraphrasing**: Uses advanced natural language processing (NLP) models to rephrase sentences while preserving their original meaning.
-- **Customizable Output**: Allows users to adjust the tone (e.g., formal, casual) or style of the paraphrased text for different contexts.
+- **Content Extraction**: Efficiently extracts text content from PDFs, preserving structure and formatting.
+- **Summarization**: Creates concise summaries of long documents, saving time and effort.
+- **Key Insights Identification**: Automatically highlights crucial points, topics, and sections for focused analysis.
+- **Custom Queries**: Ask specific questions about the document content and receive direct answers.
-- **Interactive Interface**: User-friendly web application for entering and processing text with real-time results.
+- **Interactive Application**: User-friendly interface for uploading and analyzing PDFs.
-- **Multi-Language Support**: Supports paraphrasing in multiple languages for global usability.
+- **Multi-Language Support**: Analyze documents in multiple languages supported by OpenAI models.
-- **Deployment Ready**: Configured for easy deployment on cloud platforms like Heroku, enabling accessibility from anywhere.

 ---